chmouel/snazy/README.md

   `--kail-prefix-format "{pod}\n"`

-  the environement variable `SNAZY_KAIL_PREFIX_FORMAT` let you make this setting permanent.
+  the environment variable `SNAZY_KAIL_PREFIX_FORMAT` let you make this setting permanent.

 - If you do not any prefix for kail you can pass the `--kail-no-prefix` flag.